MonetDB/MonetDB-PHP/protocol_doc/README.md

 ## 3.2.
 The Merovingian redirect

+The `Merovingian redirect` can be a real redirect, when the client is asked for connecting to a new host and port, but this case is not well documented and depend of special server configurations, therefore it will be ignored in this document.

-The `Merovingian redirect` is not an actual redirect, but a request for the repetition of the authentication process.
+A more common case of the `Merovingian redirect` is a request for the repetition of the authentication process.
 It happens in the existing TCP connection.
 No new connections are created.
-This repetition is required because the client has to authenticate at all the processes it is proxied through and also at the destination database process.
+This repetition is required only because of backward compatibility reasons.
+The first server challenge and response is from `monetdbd` (main server process), but it doesn't actually do an authentication, as it has no access to the databases that store the password hashes.
+The second authentication is a real one, which is done by an `mserver5` instance.
 (See chapter [Redirect](#51-redirect---) for more information on the response format.)

+(Since the first authentication is a fake one, you don't even need to send a proper password has to it.
+And indeed, it has been tested that monetdbd will return a redirect response, even when you provide an invalid password.)

 In practice this means usually only two authentications: